-The MPDU MU Spacing Factor subfield is used for calculating MSF, the value by which the minimum MPDU start spacing is multiplied (see 10.13.3 [#ed](Minimum MPDU Sstart Sspacing field rules)).
+The MPDU MU Spacing Factor subfield is used for calculating MSF, the value by which the minimum MPDU start spacing is multiplied (see 10.13.3 [#ed](Minimum MPDU start spacing field rules)).
 MSF is equal to 2MPDU MU Spacing Factor. (#9640)

 The TID Aggregation Limit subfield indicates the MPDUs allowed in an A-MPDU carried in the HE TB PPDU and the maximum number of TIDs that can be aggregated by the STA in the A-MPDU and is set as defined in 27.5.3.2.3 (Allowed settings of the Trigger frame fields and UMRS Control field).

-(#9831)The value in the TID Aggregation Limit subfield in Trigger frame is less than or equal to MT + 1, where MT is the value indicated in the Multi-TID Aggregation Support subfield in the HE MAC Capabilities Information field in the HE Capabilities element transmitted by the AP that is the intended receiver of the User Info field.[CID 12164, 12227, 13862] (#9264, #9832)
+(#9831)The value in the TID Aggregation Limit subfield in Trigger frame is less than or equal to MT + 1, where MT is the value indicated in the Multi-TID Aggregation Support subfield in the HE Capabilities element transmitted by the non-AP STA that is the intended receiver of the User Info field.[CID 12164, 12227, 13862] (#9264, #9832)

-(#3018)The Preferred AC subfield indicates the lowest AC that is recommended for aggregation of MPDUs in the A-MPDU contained in the HE TB PPDU(#8189) sent as a response to the Trigger frame (see 9.3.1.23 (Trigger frame format))[#ed].
-The encoding of the Preferred AC subfield is [CID 11917]shown in Table 9-25j (Preferred AC subfield encoding).
+(#3018)The Preferred AC subfield indicates the lowest AC that is recommended for aggregation of MPDUs in the A-MPDU contained in the HE TB PPDU(#8189) sent as a response to the Trigger frame[#ed].
+The encoding of the Preferred AC subfield is [CID 11917]same as the AC index (ACI) field as shown in Table 9-136 (ACI-to-AC coding).